 After the year of mentoring is complete, mentees will be invited to a Celebration Event (you're invited too!) and they can opt to join our 'Young Community' when they turn 18.
 Through the Young Community, Arts Emergency will continue to support them by offering mentoring and coaching opportunities, work experience, access to cultural events and expert advice until the age of 26.
-They can join a Community Discord to network with over 1000 past mentees, and they have the opportunity to join Arts Emergency's Youth Collective.
+They can join the Community Discord to network with past and current mentees, and can have the opportunity to join Arts Emergency's Youth Collective.